larson-group/clubb_release/Readme.txt

 C. Perl 5 to run mkmf
 D. LAPACK & BLAS.
 These provide the tri and band diagonal matrix solver subroutines needed by CLUBB.
 Many vendors provide optimized versions of these routines, which may be much faster than the reference BLAS.
+To be safe, we recommend you use a LAPACK and BLAS library compiled with the same compiler you compile the CLUBB code with (E.g. don't compile LAPACK with GNU Fortran and CLUBB with Portland Group's Fortran)
 E. GNU bash, or an equivalent POSIX compliant shell to use the run scripts.
    See <http://http://www.gnu.org/software/bash/>.